-freedom in the evolution of TAS as a dynamic picture.
-Figure 7 shows the TAS spectrum decomposed into contributions from structures that fall at different points on the proton transfer coordinate (defined as the the distance between the donor oxygen atom and the transferring proton, d in Fig. 1).
+To revisit this assignment, we decompose our spectrum to separately visualize the contribution of specific degrees of freedom in the evolution of TAS as a dynamic picture.
+Figure 7 shows the TAS spectrum decomposed into contributions from structures that fall at different points on the proton transfer coordinate (defined as the distance between the donor oxygen atom and the transferring proton, d shown in Fig. 1).
 Each spectrum contains the contribution to the TA spectrum from the set of geometries where d falls within a specific range, regardless of what time those geometries were explored.
 As such, we may assign spectral contributions to specific chemical species.
-In Figure 7 we include only relatively planar geometries (acetyl twist angle $\phi \leq 30$ deg), so that we may separately consider out-of-plane twisting below.
-Here we see that ESA is observed for all values of d, but that the SE feature grows in only when the proton transfers, with the largest contributions arising for d > 1.68 Å. To provide a complementary view of this information, a video file showing the TAS spectrum "develop," with each component of Fig. 7 added one at a time is provided as supporting information.
-Note that we see signal from all points along the reaction coordinate at all points in time because our simulated spectrum is derived from a swarm of AIMS simulations in which the proton transfers at different times.
+In Fig. 7, we include only relatively planar geometries (acetyl twist angle $\phi \leq 30^{\circ}$), so that we may separately consider out-of-plane twisting in the following.
+Here, we see that ESA is observed for all values of d, but that the SE feature grows in only when the proton transfers, with the largest contributions arising for d > 1.68 Å. To provide a complementary view of this information, a video file showing the TAS spectrum "develop," with each component of Fig. 7 added one at a time is provided in the supplementary material.
+Note that we see signals from all points along the reaction coordinate at all points in time because our simulated spectrum is derived from a swarm of AIMS simulations in which the proton transfers at different times.
 This approximately reflects the quantum mechanical uncertainty in the position of the proton at any particular time.